ApelSoftCorp/sc_train_automation/README.md

 ### Setup update.template.lua

-This repo is a template from this [repo](https://github.com/Pixailz/OpenComputer), and it's include an update.template.lua that need to be configured to easily transfert file beetween host PC and OC PC
+This repository is a template from this [repository](https://github.com/Pixailz/OpenComputer), and it includes an `update.template.lua` that needs to be configured to easily transfer files between the host PC and the OC PC.

-Please refer to it for more informations
+Please refer to it for more information.
 ## LINKS

 1. [ImmersiveRailroading](https://github.com/TeamOpenIndustry/ImmersiveRailroading/wiki/Augment-Detector)